CygnusX-26/blog/docs/Tutorials/klodd.md

 {: .note }
 If you wish to restart Traefik, you can run `helm uninstall traefik` to stop the service, and then `helm install traefik traefik/traefik`.

+{: .note }
+If you wish to run Traefik with custom values you can use `helm install traefik traefik/traefik -f values.yaml`.

 <!-- A domain and corresponding wildcard TLS certificate are required.
 Klodd will serve individual instances on subdomains of this domain.
 You are responsible for properly configuring a wildcard DNS record to point these subdomains at your cluster.
 Ensure that TLS is properly configured in Traefik as well. -->